contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/02_perform-requests/01_build-request.md

 ## Disable query parameters or headers

-DHC by Restlet also allows you to disable some elements in lists (query parameters and headers) without having to remove them.
+Restlet Client by Restlet also allows you to disable some elements in lists (query parameters and headers) without having to remove them.
 This is particularly useful when building your request to tweak it and reach the expected behavior.

 This screenshot shows you a request for which the header is disabled (checkbox deselected):